Right-wing terrorism: Civil rights movement

 According to American political scientist George Michael, "right-wing terrorism and violence has a long history in America".
 In the aftermath of the Brown v.
 Board of Education decision (1954), members of a resurgent Ku Klux Klan waged a campaign of terrorism against black people, civil rights activists, Jews, and others.
-Klansmen bombed the 16th Street Baptist Church in Birmingham, Alabama, in 1963, killing four African American girls and injuring 14–22 others, and they also committed other murders, including those of James Chaney, Andrew Goodman, and Michael Schwerner (1964), Lemuel Penn (1964), Viola Liuzzo (1965), and Michael Donald.
+Klansmen bombed the 16th Street Baptist Church in Birmingham, Alabama, in 1963, killing four African American girls and injuring 14–22 others, and they also committed other murders, including those of James Chaney, Andrew Goodman, and Michael Schwerner (1964), Lemuel Penn (1964), Viola Liuzzo (1965), and Michael Donald (1981).
 Between 1956 and 1963, an estimated 130 bombings were perpetrated in the South.

 1980s

 During the 1980s, more than 75 right-wing extremists were prosecuted for acts of terrorism in the United States, they carried out six attacks.
-In 1983, Gordon Kahl, a Posse Comitatus activist, killed two federal marshals and he was later killed by police.
+In 1983, Gordon Kahl, a Posse Comitatus member and a white supremacist activist, killed two federal marshals and later, he was killed by police.
 Also that year, the white nationalist revolutionary group The Order (also known as the Brüder Schweigen or the Silent Brotherhood) robbed banks and armored cars, as well as a sex shop, bombed a theater and a synagogue and murdered radio talk show host Alan Berg.